luozhaoyu/luozhaoyu.github.io/_posts/2015-04-07-DB-topics-query.md

     * How many bitmaps will be in the index?
     * How many bits will be in each bitmap?
     * What is the total number of “1” bits in all of the bitmaps?

+#### Column store
+* Why might one expect cache utilization to be better with a column store than a traditional row store?
+For what kind of query do you expect this to be important?
+* Some row-store advocates, when they first hear of column stores, say: “This is silly.
+Suppose I have a table R(A, B, C, D).
+To simulate a column store on my row store, all I need to do is maintain materialized views on each column.
+That is, I store the materialized view R_A(A), R_B(B), R_C(C), and R_D(D).
+The meaning here is that R_A(A) is the projection of R onto column A (with duplicates retained.).
+Then when evaluating a query, I use these projections instead of the original table.”
+Explain why this “simulated column store” will likely not perform as fast as a true column store.

+#### Map Reduce vs Parallel RDBMS
+* 3 reasons why parallel DBMS being more efficient
+* when doing a large data processing task, when does someone choose Map-Reduce, when choose parallel DBMS